MicrosoftDocs/VBA-Docs/access/Concepts/Windows-API/send-information-to-the-clipboard.md

 ---
-title: Send Information to the Clipboard ms.prod: access ms.assetid: 4261f071-7bff-b290-c3d3-03645fd9ada0 ms.date: 06/08/2017
+title: Send information to the Clipboard ms.prod: access ms.assetid: 4261f071-7bff-b290-c3d3-03645fd9ada0 ms.date: 09/26/2018
 ---

-# Send Information to the Clipboard
+# Send information to the Clipboard

-## Use the RunCommand Method
+## Use the RunCommand method

 You can use the **[RunCommand](../../../api/Access.DoCmd.RunCommand.md)** method with the **acCmdCopy** constant to copy the contents of the active control on a form or report to the Clipboard.

 The following example illustrates how to copy the contents of a text box named txtNotes to the Clipboard.

 ```vb